SE-TINF22B6/CookHub/Project_Doc/Test_Report.md

 ### 8. Conclusion
 > This section summarizes the key findings of the testing and the overall status of the software quality.

+As CookHub we want to present the outcomes of our comprehensive testing efforts.
+Our strategy, centered around automated testing with GitHub Actions, Jest, xUnit.net, and Selenium, has effectively supported the validation of our software through continuous integration.
+Each code commit undergoes rigorous testing to ensure that changes are seamlessly integrated and validated against predefined test cases.

+While we encountered challenges—such as the complexity of Selenium setup and intermittent non-deterministic results in end-to-end tests our testing framework has successfully identified and mitigated issues early in the development process.
+The data collected from our testing activities, including a commendable 87.71% success rate for GitHub Actions workflow runs, underscores the robustness of our testing infrastructure.

+Our focus on unit, integration, and end-to-end testing has been crucial in maintaining the reliability and quality of CookHub.
+Unit tests, powered by Jest and xUnit.net, have allowed us to ensure that individual code modules function correctly in isolation.
+Integration tests have verified the harmonious interaction between different system components, while end-to-end tests conducted via Selenium have simulated real user interactions to identify potential issues from a user’s perspective.

+Despite some hurdles, such as frontend layout changes affecting end-to-end tests and race conditions causing occasional test failures, our structured approach has minimized the risk of significant defects reaching the production environment.
+These tests have been instrumental in swiftly identifying problem areas, significantly enhancing our quality assurance processes.

+Moving forward, our goal is to refine and expand our testing procedures to further improve stability and scalability.
+By continuing to leverage automated tools and focusing on critical functionalities, we aim to uphold and enhance the high standards of quality for CookHub.
+This adaptive approach ensures that we remain responsive to evolving project needs, ultimately delivering a reliable and user-friendly product.